confluentinc/ksql/docs/installation/server-config/index.rst

 ^^^^^^^^^

 Set the port for the KSQL Server to listen on.
 This defaults to http://localhost:8088.
-To listen for requests from all servers on port 80, set this to:
+To listen for requests from all servers on port 80, updated it accordingly in your ``ksql-server.properties`` file.

 .. code:: bash

     # Set which port to listen on.
     listeners=http://0.0.0.0:80